POLICIES & SAFETY

 - An Uphill Travel Pass or day ticket, and signed waiver are required for anyone engaging in Uphill Travel.

 - Those engaged in uphill travel are considered skiers under the Massachusetts Skier Safety Act and individuals should know "Your Responsibility Code".

 - Stay to the uphiller’s left/ skiers right side of the trail, wear visible and reflective clothing, use a headlamp at or after dusk, and choose a path that gives downhill traffic the best view of your location.
 Be aware of sharp turns and knolls where you may not be in view of downhill traffic.
 Be sure to be visible to other travelers and mountain operations.

 - Travel with another person when possible, especially during night sessions.

 - All downhill travel during operational hours must occur on open, lit (night sessions) ski trails.

-- Early morning access is only allowed on Big Chief and Mohawk.
+- Early morning access is only allowed on Big Chief and Exhibition.
 Uphillers must both ascend and descend along one of these two trails.